 What is BIMI email authentication?

 BIMI works by adding an additional authentication check to your DNS record.
-The DNS record gets referenced during the DMARC authentication.
+The DNS record gets referenced during the DMARC authentication process.

-If there’s a valid BIMI record in your DNS text file, the receiving email server will follow the directions in the BIMI record and retrieve a verified logo file to display next to your emails in the inbox (more on this later).
+If there’s a valid BIMI entry in your DNS, the receiving email server will follow the directions in the BIMI record and retrieve a logo file to display next to your emails in the inbox (more on this later).